lhmbp/pass/README.txt

-Passbook Passes
+Lufthansa Passbook Passes

+Lufthansa Pass files follow the following naming convention:

+lufthansa_xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx.pkpass

+xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx is Version 4 UUID (http://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29)

-Pass files are stored on disk as a zipped package with the pkpass file extension.
+They are stored on disk as a zipped package with the pkpass file extension.

 The top level of the package contains the following files:

-    background.png

-The image displayed as the background of the front of the pass.

-    footer.png

-The image displayed on the front of the pass near the barcode.

     icon.png